NHS Prescription Charges April 2023

 At its simplest, patient participation refers to patients, such as you, who are taking an active interest in health care.

 It gives you, the local people, the opportunity to have a say in how services are planned, developed and evaluated, by developing a good working relationship with the practice staff and GPs.
-Our members get involved with the Clinical Commissioning Group (CCG); the CCG buy services for the population and influence health decisions.
+Our members get involved with the Intergrated Care Board (ICB); the ICB buy services for the population and influence health decisions.

 The Patient Participation Group (PPG) provide important feedback to the Practice, encourage networking with other local service providers and engage healthcare professionals by invitation to meetings.
 We carry out surveys, seeking your opinion on changes you feel are required to improve services offered.
 You will be amongst the first to hear about news and updates.